 Bear in mind – in your quest to learn how Google AdWords help organic SEO – that a successful search engine optimization strategy only targets keywords based on user intent and not only on search volume.
 For instance, short, highly competitive keywords may see several millions of ad impressions.

 However, putting your primary focus on targeting these short keywords organically is not worth it, especially if people making those searches are not clicking through to your website and then converting into leads or paying customers.
-This is asides the extreme difficulty of ranking high and well for super-competitive keywords.
+This is asides from the extreme difficulty of ranking high and well for super-competitive keywords.

 Display Network Audience Data